 There are several ways to invest, so half of the battle will be determining which route you want to take.
 The basic and most popular types of investments for teenagers are money market accounts, stocks, bonds, and certificates of deposit.

-- Bond: a type of investment where you loan money to a governmental establishment or corporation for a specified period of time in exchange for a return on your money
+- Bond: a type of investment in which you loan money to a governmental establishment or corporation for a specified period of time in exchange for a return on your money

-- Certificate of Deposit: an investment that allows you to earn a fixed return on your money if your deposit remains intact for a specified period of time.
+- Certificate of Deposit (CD): an investment that allows you to earn a fixed return on your money if your deposit remains intact for a specified period of time

 As you progress and build wealth, you can also invest in mutual funds and more valuable assets, like real estate and commodities.